-The Vietnam Chamber of Commerce and Industry (VCCI) has proposed the Ministry of Finance study the impact of eliminating excise tax on petrol and report it to the National Assembly at the next sitting.
+The Vietnam Chamber of Commerce and Industry (VCCI) has made a renewed call for the Ministry of Finance (MoF) to eliminate the special consumption tax (excise tax) on gasoline.

 The Vietnam Chamber of Commerce and Industry (VCCI) has established a council for business cooperation in response to COVID-19,

 Pham Tan Cong was elected as Chairman of the Vietnam Chamber of Commerce and Industry (VCCI) for the term 2021-2026 at the 14th meeting of the Executive Committee of the VCCI on September 8, replacing Vu Tien Loc.

 Chairman of the Vietnam Chamber of Commerce and Industry Vu Tien Loc talks about solutions to help businesses overcome difficulties caused by the COVID-19 pandemic.